FociSolutions/Orbital-Docs/_pages/docs/architecture/server.md

 - The list of scenarios are passed to the _Message Processor Input._

-- From there, see the section _Matching an endpoint/scenario_ for more information regarding how a request is matched.
+- From there, see the section [Matching an endpoint or scenario](#matching-an-endpoint-or-scenario) for more information regarding how a request is matched.

-### Matching an endpoint/scenario
+### Matching an endpoint or scenario

 For each endpoint, there are a list of scenarios.
 In each scenario, there are a list of rules that determine when the request is matched.